-3. When neither the Chairperson nor the Vice-Chairperson are able to serve and, on the request of the outgoing Chairperson, during elections for the Chairperson, the Directors-General of FAO and WHO shall appoint a staff member to act as Chairperson, until either a temporary Chairperson or a new Chairperson has been elected.
-Any temporary Chairperson so elected shall hold office until the Chairperson or one of the Vice-Chairpersons is able to serve again.
+3. When neither the Chairman nor the Vice-Chairman are able to serve and, on the request of the outgoing Chairman, during elections for the Chairman, the Directors-General of FAO and WHO shall appoint a staff member to act as Chairman, until either a temporary Chairman or a new Chairman has been elected.
+Any temporary Chairman so elected shall hold office until the Chairman or one of the Vice-Chairmen is able to serve again.

 - 4. (a) The Commission may appoint a Coordinator from among the delegates of the Members of the Commission for any of the geographic locations enumerated in Rule III.1 (hereinafter referred to as 'regions') or for any group of countries specifically enumerated by the Commission (hereinafter referred to as 'groups of countries'), whenever it may find, on the basis of a proposal of a majority of the Members of the Commission which constitute the region or group, that work for the Codex Alimentarius in the countries concerned so requires. - (b) Appointments of Coordinators shall be made exclusively on the proposal of a majority of the Members of the Commission which constitute the region or group of countries concerned.
 Coordinators shall hold office from the end of the session of the Commission at which they were elected until not later than the end of the third succeeding regular session, the precise term being determined by the Commission in each instance.
-After having served two consecutive terms, the Coordinators shall be ineligible to hold such office for the next succeeding term. - (c) The functions of the Coordinators shall be:

-(i) to assist and coordinate the work of the Codex Committees set up under Rule IX.1(b)(i) in their region or group of countries in the preparation of draft standards, guidelines and other recommendations for submission to the Commission;
+After having served two consecutive terms, the Coordinators shall be ineligible to hold such office for the next succeeding term. - (c) The functions of the Coordinators shall be to assist and coordinate the work of the Codex Committees set up under Rule IX.1(b)(i) in their region or group of countries, in the preparation of draft standards for submission to the Commission.
+They shall report to the Chairman of the Commission.